EV-Spring-2025/hw3-Max1023/README.md

         With a high-resolution grid (n_grid=100), you can accurately capture how different parts of the jelly stretch and shear.
         With a tiny grid (n_grid=1), you lose all of this spatial information.
 The simulation can no longer compute internal stress and strain properly.
 The jelly block might behave more like a single rigid object or lose its characteristic "jiggle," causing a major deviation from the baseline, hence the low PSNR.

-    Snow (Granular Material): Snow is often simulated as a granular material using models like the Drucker-Prager model.
+    Snow (Granular Material): Snow is often simulated as a granular material.
 While it has some cohesion, its motion is governed by the collective behavior of many small particles.

         In many scenarios (like a simple pile settling or a slow avalanche), the large-scale motion doesn't depend heavily on fine-grained internal stress calculations.
 The primary motion is advecting (moving) the particles.
         As a result, even a very coarse grid might be sufficient to handle the bulk interactions and gravity, leading to a final result that looks very similar to the high-resolution simulation.